rogerxaic/EventStreams/eventstreams144.md

 # Known restrictions for the Classic plan
 {: #restrictions_classic}
 The Classic plan is deprecated.
-From November 1, 2019, you will no longer be able to provision new instances of the Classic Plan. <br/>However, existing instances will continue to be supported.
+From November 1, 2019, you can no longer provision new instances of the Classic Plan. <br/>However, existing instances will continue to be supported.
 From June 30, 2020, the Classic Plan will be retired and no longer supported.
 Any instance of the Classic Plan still provisioned at this date will be deleted.
 {:deprecated}